Minimal Integral Models for Principal Series Weil Characters: Integral models for Weil characters

 and

 These formulas provide explicit models for $\pi_1$ and $\pi_2$ over $\Z[1/p, \zeta_p]$.

 \end{remark}

 Wang \cite{Yilong} provides an {\em integral} model for $\xi_2$ over the ring $\Z[\zeta_p]$, by using a basis consisting of circulant vectors.
 His construction can also be employed to provide an integral model for $\xi_1$, also defined over the ring $\Z[\zeta_p]$.
-Note that the existence of such integral models for $\xi_1, \xi_2$ was proved by Riese in \cite{Riese}, but as far as the authors know Wang was the first to provide explicit integral models.
-To recall Wang's construction, let $Q = Q_1, Q_2$ be one of the quadratic forms \eqref{eqn:Q1Q2}, corresponding to each Weil character $\xi_1, \xi_2$.
-Let $r=(p-1)/2$ and let $\theta_j= e^{2\pi i Q(j)}$ for $0 \leq j\leq r$, be the eigenvalues of the $T$-matrix \eqref{eqn:Weil-T_mat}.
-Note that $\theta_j \neq \theta_k$ for all $j\neq k$.
-Consequently, the Vandermonde matrix
+Note that the existence of such integral models for $\xi_1, \xi_2$ was proved by Riese in \cite{Riese}, but no explicit integral models were given.